dcapwell/scala-tour/src/Traits.md

 }
 ```

-Bar looks the same as before, but now there is a new object generated.
+Bar looks the same as before, but now there is a new utility class generated: `Bar$class`.

 ```scala
 scala> :javap -p Bar$class